getsentry/sentry-php/README.md

 # Sentry for PHP

-> Please note that the `1.x` branch of the Sentry PHP SDK is no longer actively maintained and will only receive bug-fix and security updates.
+> Please note that the `1.x` branch of the Sentry PHP SDK is no longer maintained.
 >
 > For the most recent Sentry PHP SDK see the [default branch](https://github.com/getsentry/sentry-php).